-The Individuals with Disabilities Education Act (IDEA) requires that all educational agencies that accept federal funding maintain compliance with the provisions in the law with support from the Office for Exceptional Children (300.149 SEA responsibility for general supervision).
-The Office for Exceptional Children and the Office of Early Learning and School Readiness developed a Comprehensive Monitoring System for Continuous Improvement and Implementation of IDEA.
+The Individuals with Disabilities Education Act (IDEA) requires that all educational agencies that accept federal funding maintain compliance with the provisions in the law with support from the Office for Exceptional Children [300.149 SEA responsibility for general supervision].
+The Office for Exceptional Children and the Office of Early Learning and School Readiness developed a comprehensive monitoring system for continuous improvement and implementation of IDEA.
 The purpose is to determine compliance with federal and state laws for serving students with disabilities and to assist educational agencies in building a continuous improvement process that is focused on improving outcomes for these students.

-In this document, "Educational agency" refers to all school districts, community schools, electronic schools, career technical centers (CTCs), educational service centers (ESCs) and county boards of developmental disabilities (DDs).
+In this document, "educational agency" refers to all school districts, community schools, electronic schools, career technical centers (CTCs), educational service centers (ESCs) and county boards of developmental disabilities (DDs).
 "Department" refers to the Office for Exceptional Children and the Office of Early Learning and School Readiness.

-In addition, due to federal requirements for state educational agencies to support and monitor the implementation of IDEA, educational agencies may be selected for a review for one or more of the following reasons:
+Educational agencies may be selected for a review for one or more of the following reasons:

-- Risk analysis based upon multiple factors and measures associated with compliance and outcomes data - Education Management Information System (EMIS) and other data that suggest irregularities in the educational agency's special education process - Patterns of repeated and/or systemic complaints and due process hearing requests regarding special education services - Referral from other agencies or entities, such as the Ohio Auditor of State's office, the office of the Ohio Attorney General or Department internal offices.
+- Risk analysis based upon multiple factors and measures associated with compliance and outcomes data - Education Management Information System (EMIS) and other data that suggest irregularities in the educational agency's special education process - Patterns of repeated and/or systemic complaints and due process hearing requests regarding special education services - Referral from other agencies or entities, such as the Ohio Auditor of State's office, the office of the Ohio Attorney General or Department internal offices

 When agencies serving multiple districts (CTCs, ESCs, DDs) are selected for review, all associate educational agencies will be included in the review activities.
 While the district of residence is ultimately responsible for compliance with all state and federal special education laws and regulations, there is shared responsibility and accountability for agencies that have agreed to provide educational services to member districts and communities.
-As such, both the selected educational agency and all associate education services and documentation are complete and collaborate to ensure that special education services and documentation are complete and compliant.
+As such, both the selected educational agency and all associate educational agencies will be expected to share responsibility and collaborate to ensure that special education services and documentation are complete and compliant.
 Any corrections required from the review process are expected to be completed quickly and accurately.
-The agency (CTE, ESC, DD) will notify the associate educational agencies of the review schedule and other pertinent details regarding the review process.
-All educational agencies (districts of residence) engaged with services with the CTE, ESC or DD will be held responsible for the correction of any noncompliance and other actions as stipulated in the Department's summary report and subsequent corrective action plan.
+The Department will notify the associate educational agencies of the review schedule and other pertinent details regarding the review process.
+All educational agencies (districts of residence) engaged with services with the CTC, ESC or DD will be held responsible for the correction of any noncompliance and other actions as stipulated in the Department's summary report and subsequent corrective action plan.